 “UM, WAIT A MINUTE — did you forget to put the answers for those last few questions???
 I really want to know this stuff!!” (probly what is going through your head at this moment)

 Well, as my kids would say, “Psyche!!”
 No, but seriously, this post is NOT an all-you-can-eat buffet, lol.
 It’s more like a “progressive dinner” buffet.
-To get the answers to the rest of the questions, click on over to my blog, Annie & Everything, where I have PART 2 of our Homeschooling High School Q&A!
+To get the answers to the rest of the questions, click on over to my blog, It’s Not that Hard to Homeschool (formerly Annie & Everything), where I have PART 2 of our Homeschooling High School Q&A!
 (People who start there first will have to jump over here, too; so don’t be upset.
 Everyone is being treated the same, lol.)

 I’ll see you over there!
 (I am nothing if not fun, y’all.
 You have to admit that.) 🙂